-The References and Where Used tabs allow you to view the relationships (including primary and secondary references, if any) for the selected asset.
+The References tab allow you to view the relationships (including primary and secondary references, if any) for the selected asset.
 The current document refers to assets (images and components).
 These are primary, or first-level references.
 These referred to assets may refer to other assets.
 These are secondary, or second-level references.